DSC_0218-006.JPG

 A magical Winter Visit to the Secret Lagoon at Flúðir in South Iceland

 Iceland can be magical in the wintertime when the low angle of the winter sun lights up the surroundings.
-On a very cold winter day in the darkest month of the year, I visited Gamla laugin - the Secret Lagoon in South Iceland.
-The temperatures were low -14 degrees C and it became even colder later in the day at -18 degrees C, but it was still, clear skies and beautiful white snow covered the whole of Iceland.
-Top photo: at the Secret lagoon People soaking in the Secret Lagoon on the shortest and coldest days of the winter This lovely pool is upcountry in South Iceland, close to Flúðir vi
+On a freezing winter day in the darkest month of the year, I visited Gamla laugin - the Secret Lagoon in South Iceland.
+The temperatures were low -14 degrees C, and it became even colder later in the day at -18 degrees C, but it was still, clear skies and beautiful white snow covered the whole of Iceland.
+Top photo: at the Secret Lagoon People soaking in the Secret Lagoon on the shortest and coldest days of winter This lovely pool is upcountry in South Iceland, near the village of Fl

 Grettir the Strong and Grettisbæli Lair in Hítardalur Valley in West Iceland